clioh/pointwitter/README.md

 `git clone https://github.com/harpe116/pointwitter.git`

-You'll need to have Node installed along with either `npm` or `yarn`

-Run `yarn install` to install all dependencies for the project.
+You'll need to have Node installed along with `yarn`.
+After cloning the project, run `yarn install` to install dependencies

 From there, you can run `yarn dev` to run the development server with hot reloading or you can run `yarn start` to start the server in production mode.
 The server is currently configured to expose the GraphQL playground in both modes.

 ### Note

 Most endpoints for this API are protected.
-To access them, you'll need to include a token in the `Authorization` header or the request
+To access them, you'll need to include a token in the `Authorization` header or the request.

-To obtain a token, you'll need to either register or login.
+To obtain a token, you'll need to either register through the `signup` mutation or login with the `login` mutation and ask for a token back.
 You can take the token you receive and include it in the header.
 See below for more details.

 ## API endpoints